GianlucaGuarini/fcf/readme.md

 }
 ```

+## Functional Control Flow

-With FCF we can write the example above in a more semantic way retaining the value of our conditional statement:
+With FCF we can write your program flow in a more semantic way retaining the value of its conditional statement:

 ```js
 import fcf from 'fcf'